 Pork shoulder is a cut of meat that plainly tells you where it comes from—the shoulder of a pig's forelimb.
-It is also called picnic shoulder or picnic roast.
-It is best when braised, cut up for stews, or used to make ground pork.
+It is also called "picnic shoulder" or "picnic roast."
+It is best braised, cut up for stews, or used to make ground pork.
 If roasted, pork shoulder needs to be covered and have liquid in the pan for most of the roasting time.

 What Is Pork Shoulder?

 Pork shoulder is a triangular cut from the area just above the front leg of the pig.
 It is a relatively inexpensive cut often sold with the skin on and a layer of fat.
-Boneless roasts may be sold in netting as it can unfold into uneven layers.
 It is included in the picnic ham cut, which also has the leg bone.
-The shoulder is an area (unlike cuts from the interior of the pig like the loin) that sees a lot of activity when a pig is alive.
+The shoulder is an area (unlike cuts from the interior of the pig, like the loin) that sees a lot of activity when a pig is alive.
 As a result, it is flavorful but there is less fat marbling and the meat will be tough unless cooked correctly.

 Pork shoulder benefits from long, slow cooking that tenderizes it and melts the fat.
 The best cooking methods for pork shoulder are braising or stewing, but it may also be fried or baked if it is made into ground pork.
 Braised pork shoulder is good for slicing and serving.